Skip to main content

 **Boys’ hair should be trimmed to collar length or above in the back, and in such a way that the ears are exposed and hair does not fall past the eyebrows.
 Older male students should be clean shaven.

-Chapel Dress on Fridays
+Chapel Dress on Thursdays

 Dress-Down Days